ivancristina/HowToBuild/README.md

 Instead, for clean LineageOS
 > repo init -u git://github.com/LineageOS/android.git -b cm-14.1

-After this, you have to repo sync, with the command
+After this, you have to repo sync, with the command:

-> repo sync -f --force-sync --no-clone-bundle
+        $ repo sync -f --force-sync --no-clone-bundle

 It will take some hours, it depends by your connection speed.
 When it will finish, repo sync again (just for being sure).